How Welthungerhilfe is supporting innovative ideas and projects.

-There were three winners in the in-house competition: two apps and a concept for providing advice.
+Welthungerhilfe is currently implementing three innovative apps: Child Growth Monitor, AgriShare and Kurima Mari.
 What the three ideas have in common is that they are all scalable and they can be implemented in several projects and countries.
 This is vital to speed the fight against hunger, and to reach the goal of “zero hunger by 2030”.

 Child Growth Monitor: augmented reality saves children's lives

-Child Growth Monitoris an app, that uses augmented reality to detect malnutrition in children.
+Child Growth Monitor is an app that uses augmented reality to detect malnutrition in children.
 A 3D scan checks height and weight, so the app can immediately determine whether the child is malnourished.
-There is currently a working prototype, which is set to go into the pilot phase in India in January 2018.

-This app allows aid organisatinos to save money and above all time during assessment.
+This app allows aid organisations to save valuable time during assessment.
 It allows them to detect in time where actin is needed, and in many cases, this can save lives.
 Digital data is vollected directly, facilitating monitoring of entire regions or countries and making it possible to react faster and more effectively.